Conedy/Conedy/documentation/evolve.rst

    co.set("samplingTime", 0.01)
    co.evolve (0.0, 100.0)

 This example will evolve the time of all nodes in the network from 0.0 to 100.0 and write the states of all observed nodes to files every 0.01.
-The used algorithm for time evolution depends on the node type (and parameters such as ``gslOdeNode_stepType``).
+The used algorithm for time evolution depends on the node type (and parameters such as ``gslOdeNode_stepType``, see :ref:`addingNewNodes`).

 Additionally, you can issue a snapshot of all observed features manually::